julelang/manual/src/memory/memory-model.md

 The select then proceeds to its first phase by attempting all cases.
 If any case succeeds, it returns immediately.
 If all fail and a default case exists, the default case is executed.
 If there is no default case, the coroutine parks itself.

 After being unparked, the select chooses one of the cases that is ready and returns.
-If no case is ready—meaning it was a spurious wakeup- the select retries all channels.
+If no case is ready-meaning it was a spurious wakeup- the select retries all channels.
 If the retry fails again, it parks itself once more.
 This loop continues until a case succeeds.

 As explained above, closing a channel causes a spurious wakeup, but this counts as a failed "received" state for the receiver coroutines.
 Still, because it is technically in a "received" state, a `select` statement may choose the case with the failed "received" state.